AgenticFinLab/lmbase/docs/data-guidance.md

 > The data sources are powered by the [Huggingface](https://huggingface.co/) library.
 Users can either download the datasets manually or let the code fetch them automatically from the Hugging Face Hub.

+> All supported datasets are listed in `lmbase/dataset/registry.py`.
+For dataset-specific details, consult the comments in the respective data loader file.

+### Loading datasets

 One can easily load the data by using the following code: